Learn why the national debt matters and how it directly impacts your family now, and going forward

 How much does the debt cost?

-The current average interest rate across outstanding US debt is approximately 2.23% (as of December 2016).
-This drove the roughly 6% of government expenditures on interest in the FY2016 budget.
+The current average interest rate across outstanding US debt is approximately 2.29% (as of March 2020).
+This drove 8.4% of government expenditures on interest in the FY2019.

-If interest rates returned to 8% on current national debt balances, the government would have to spend over $1.3 trillion on net interest and create an annual deficit of nearly $1.7 trillion, almost triple the current annual deficit.
+If interest rates returned to 8% on current national debt balances, the government would have to spend over $1.2 trillion on net interest and create an annual deficit of nearly $1.8 trillion, almost double the current annual deficit.

 For the government to raise money through debt, someone has to be willing to buy it.
 US treasuries are issued as bills, notes and bonds.
 These vary in terms of maturity, or how long they will remain outstanding.
 Just like you can take out a mortgage for 10, 15 or 30 years, treasury bills typically have maturities less than 1 year, notes two to 10 years, and bonds 10 to 30 years.
 The longer the maturity, typically, the higher the interest rate.